sunsibar/docs-software_devel/book/software_devel/getting_started.md

 NOTE: Passing `-v /data:/data` is necessary so that all calibration settings will be preserved!

-NOTE2: You can run/launch the `picam` test which opens a web server that allows you to view and download all files from `/data` - this is an easy way to view and download all calibration files and validation results.
+NOTE: You can run/launch the `picam` test which opens a web server that allows you to view and download all files from `/data` - this is an easy way to view and download all calibration files and validation results.